The South Island of New Zealand is a place all backpackers and travellers should visit at least once in their life.

 Choosing where to stay on the South Island can be difficult, as there are so many great hostels to choose from.
 However, during my time travelling around the South Island, I stayed in many decent hostels.

 Below is a selection of my favourite hostels in the South Island, which come highly recommended!

 If you don’t fancy staying in a hostel, then check out the latest deals on Booking.com, for hotels and luxury accommodation in the South Island!

 The South Island is full of great activities, listing them all would take too long.
-There’s a lot of things to do on the South Island, below are a few which I think are definitely worth doing!
+There are a lot of things to do on the South Island, below are a few which I think are definitely worth doing!

-Obviously, if you are backpacking New Zealand, you may come across other activities, which you think are better, so this list is only arbitrary, but should give you an idea of what you can do in this great island!
+You may come across other activities, which you think are better, so this list is only arbitrary, but should give you an idea of what you can do on this great island!